 Introducing AND Festival 2021Thu 08 Apr 2021

 Through a summer of anticipated opening and emergence, Abandon Normal Devices resurfaces for seven weeks from 27 May – 11 July along the Manchester Ship Canal, River Mersey (UK) and online.
-Artistic Director Luke Moody talks through his hopes and thoughts for the 2021 edition of AND Festival.
+Creative Director Luke Moody talks through his hopes and thoughts for the 2021 edition of AND Festival.

 AND has become known for embedding the radical in the real, in the messy region of experimentation between funghi scattered towpaths and non-fungible tokens, traversing, furrowing and projecting onto landscapes across the North West.
 After a year where gathering, touch, and presence have become habitually digital, our relation to place and landscape has been collectively displaced.